Skip to content

 )

-data = document.data
+flat_data = document.data

 document.insert_into_target_tables()

-Getting back the data into XML
+Getting data back to XML

 Extract data back to XML